catalyst-cloud/catalystcloud-docs/source/identity-access-management/multi-factor-authentication.rst

 Once MFA has been enabled for a user's account it is no longer possible use v2.0 authentication with keystone.
-For most users this simply means downloading a new openrc file with the updated authentication details.
+For most users this simply means downloading a new OpenRC file with the updated authentication details.

 This can be obtained in a couple of places as shown here.